mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

 ## Exact next boundary

-Do not create a parser task or reuse the failed N2-F0 root.
+Do not create a parser task or reuse N2-F0 or either N2a locus.
 N1-A4 and the prior-art adjudication share committed coordinate `81b2a0a`.
-The sole existing Luna task may receive at most one N2a correction at the fresh absent root only after the owner ruling's failed-root, outside-residue, and absolute Ohm-pin checks pass.
+The sole existing Luna task may receive at most one N2b correction at the fresh absent Aug-2 N2b root only after both N2a censuses and absolute Ohm-pin checks pass.
 This handoff does not send that packet.

 Then execute only in this order:

 1. preserve the completed N1-A4 source audit and committed pin at `81b2a0a`;
 2. preserve N2-F0 and `/tmp/f0-raw.ndjson` exactly; never repair, rerun, clean, or reseal either;
+3. preserve both N2a loci exactly; never repair, merge, rerun, clean, or reseal either;
-3. allow only the existing N-IETM Luna xhigh task to create one fresh N2a root after absolute pinned-Ohm and source-resolution preflight, with every output and temporary byte root-contained;
+4. allow only the existing N-IETM Luna xhigh task to create one fresh N2b root with a literal machine-bound writer root, direct Ohm pins, no shell date/ variable/redirection logic, and every output/temporary byte root-contained;
-4. run the greenfield integration/equivalence probe against accepted and rebuilt M2 plus the semantic-law envelope, using the frozen generic/Value/standards suites;
+5. run source-resolution preflight first, then the amended recognition-island integration/equivalence probe against accepted and rebuilt M2 plus the semantic-law envelope, using the frozen generic/Value/standards suites;
-5. require Ohm/Dubroy/GPeg equivalence and eleven other fatal gates before timing;
+6. require Ohm/Dubroy/GPeg equivalence and all fatal gates before timing;
-6. fresh Sol xhigh hostile critique of an immutable scientifically completed N2a root only;
+7. fresh Sol xhigh hostile critique of an immutable scientifically completed N2b root only;
-7. owner agglomeration; and
+8. owner agglomeration; and
-8. stop.
-N-DNF, N-WRR, and N-GLL remain NO-GO until a later explicit owner authority resolves their born-RED predicates.
+9. stop.
+N-DNF-BIR, N-WRR, and N-GLL remain NO-GO until a later explicit owner authority resolves their born-RED predicates.

 An interrupted root freezes permanently.
 A correction uses a new absent root.